heestand-xyz/PixelKit/README.md

 view.addSubview(finalPix.view)
 ~~~~

-The Depth Camera needs an iPhone X or newer.
+The `DepthCameraPIX` was added in PixelKit `v0.8.4` and requires an iPhone X or newer.

 Note to use the `setup(with:filter:)` method of `DepthCameraPIX`.<br>
 It will take care of orientation, color and enable depth on the `CameraPIX`.